-Remove the rider's seat (see Seats section in the GENERAL INFORMA-TION chapter).

-- Make sure the ignition switch is turned to "OFF". - Connect a jumper cable from the positive (+) terminal of the booster battery to the positive (+) terminal of the motorcycle battery.
-Refer to the "Battery Removal" section of the Maintenance and Adjustment chapter for the battery terminals.
+- Remove the passenger's seat and rider's seat. - Make sure the ignition key is turned to OFF.

+Connect a jumper cable from the positive (+) terminal of the booster battery to the positive (+) terminal of the motorcycle battery.
-A. From Booster Battery Positive (+) Terminal

-- B. Swingarm Pivot - C. From Booster Battery Negative (-) Terminal - Connect another jumper cable from the negative (-) terminal of the booster battery to your motorcycle swingarm pivot or other unpainted metal surface.
+- A. Motorcycle Battery Positive (+) Terminal - B. From Booster Battery Positive (+) Terminal - C. Shift Pedal - D. From Booster Battery Negative (-) Terminal - Connect another jumper cable from the negative (-) terminal of the booster battery to shift pedal or other unpainted metal surface on your motorcycle.
 Do not use the negative (-) terminal of the battery.